Learning Automata with Name Allocation: Bar Languages and Automata

-This result is the key to our approach to learning bar languages, as it enables a reduction to learning corresponding regular languages.
+This result is the key to our approach to learning bar languages, as it enables a reduction to learning corresponding regular languages over finite alphabets.
 To achieve this, we need to bridge the gap between literal and bar languages, which requires the algorithmic handling of $\alpha$-equivalence.